MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Compliance.FileFormatBallotOption

-Tracks whether the FileFormat Ballot dialog box is displayed - event is sent at the first/second boot of Word, Excel or PPT Win32.
+Tracks whether the FileFormat Ballot dialog box is displayed - event is sent at the first/second boot of Word, Excel, or PPT Win32.
 Indicates whether the Office File Format choice dialog box is displayed on first or second boot of Word, Excel, or PowerPoint on Win32.

 The following fields are collected: